le0nAg/le0nAg.github.io/_posts/2025-05-31-binary-search-and-sqli.md

 After some waiting we get all our responses, meaning that we can reconstruct the password through the combination of the payloads.

 This attack tries for each character of the password the entire alphabet (the default one is `[a-zA-Z0-9]`).
-This means that, remembering what we have said before, it runs in O(N*M) where N (let's assume 30) is the length of the password and M is the length of the alphabet (62 in case of `[a-zA-Z0-9]`).
-This means that it will give us an exact worst-case scenario of 30*62 = 1,860 requests before exploiting the password definitively.
+This means that, remembering what we have said before, it runs in $$O(N\cdot M)$$ where N is the length (let's assume 30) of the password and M is the length of the alphabet (62 in case of `[a-zA-Z0-9]`).
+This means that it will give us an exact worst-case scenario of $30*62 = 1,860$ requests before exploiting the password definitively.

 Unfortunately, Burp Intruder *as is* is unable to do better—it is intended to do brute force attacks.